Steps for India to succeed in electronics services design manufacturing (ESDM)

 Obviously, India’s success depends on far more than this outline.
 However, we offer this high-level blueprint to help all stakeholders develop a sound grasp for the types of activities India must accomplish to perform successful EMS on a global scale.

-International and India-based EMS companies must act as a clearinghouse, and provide specialized services and advice in helping to launch domestic EMS enterprises.
+International and India-based ESDM companies must act as a clearinghouse, and provide specialized services and advice in helping to launch domestic ESDM enterprises.
 The SMTA, with global headquarters in North America and a chapter in New Delhi, is a perfect example of this sort of industry guidance.
-Perhaps it is not too much to expect that such organizations can also assist in developing and executing workable frameworks for revising and reforming legal and regulatory tools to bring India’s EMS sector in line with the world’s.
+Perhaps it is not too much to expect that such organizations can also assist in developing and executing workable frameworks for revising and reforming legal and regulatory tools to bring India’s ESDM sector in line with the world’s.

 - Combining of electronics hardware sector-related expertise and resources

-- Understanding the role of EMS as it relates to India’s potential
+- Understanding the role of ESDM as it relates to India’s potential

 - Understanding the rewards of participating on a global level